Antonov An-26: Operational history

 The An-26 has a secondary bomber role with underwing bomb racks.
 The racks are attached to the fuselage in front of and behind the rear landing gear.
 In the bombing role it was extensively used by the Vietnam People's Air Force during the Cambodian–Vietnamese War and Sudanese Air Force during the Second Sudanese Civil War and the War in Darfur.
 Russian Forces have also trained with the An-26 as a bomber.
+In 1977, the Afghan Air Force received the An-26 aircraft and in 1986, they had 36 of them which were used for airborne assaults conducted by the Afghan Army's commando and parachute battalions and two military transport squadrons.

 One An-26 was involved in the Purulia Incident in 1995 in which arms were dropped in the Purulia district of West Bengal, India.
 The reason behind the drop is not disclosed to the public due to national security.